zenbooks/docs/docs/02__accounting/04__accounting-equation.md

 A company keeps track of all of its transactions by recording them in accounts in the company's general ledger.
 Each account in the general ledger is designated as to its type: asset, liability, owner's equity, revenue, expense, gain, or loss account.

+**Balance Sheet and Income Statement**

-The [balance sheet](#TODO) is also known as the statement of financial position and it reflects the accounting equation.
+The balance sheet is also known as the statement of financial position and it reflects the accounting equation.
 The balance sheet reports a company's assets, liabilities, and owner's (or stockholders') equity at a specific point in time.
 Like the accounting equation, it shows that a company's total amount of assets equals the total amount of liabilities plus owner's (or stockholders') equity.

-The [income statement](#TODO) is the financial statement that reports a company's revenues and expenses and the resulting net income.
+The income statement is the financial statement that reports a company's revenues and expenses and the resulting net income.
 While the balance sheet is concerned with one point in time, the income statement covers a time interval or period of time.
 The income statement will explain part of the change in the owner's or stockholders' equity during the time interval between two balance sheets.

 In the following examples on this topic, we show how a given transaction affects the accounting equation.
 We also show how the same transaction affects specific accounts by providing the journal entry that is used to record the transaction in the company's general ledger.

+**Examples**

+In our examples in the following pages of this topic, we show how a given transaction affects the accounting equation.
+We also show how the same transaction affects specific accounts by providing the journal entry that is used to record the transaction in the company's general ledger.

 Our examples will show the effect of each transaction on the balance sheet and income statement.
 Our examples also assume that the accrual basis of accounting is being followed.

+Parts 2 - 6 illustrate transactions involving a sole proprietorship.

+Parts 7 - 10 illustrate almost identical transactions as they would take place in a corporation.

 ## Accounting equation for a sole proprietorship